 As Chairman of the Audit and Risk Committee during 2020, I am pleased to present the Audit and Risk Committee report for the year ended 31 December 2020.
-Full details of the number of committee meetings and attendance by individual committee members can be found above.
+Full details of the number of committee meetings and attendance by individual committee members can be found on page 47.